 On day 6 of North Morocco Itinerary, explore the BEST of Fes.

 Fes medina opens up after 10:00 am, so wake up late and enjoy a good breakfast in your riad.
-Morocco is one place where waking up late is better as the photos that you will capture, will have the hustle – bustle of the souks and the medina.
+Morocco is one place where waking up late is better as the photos that you will capture, will have the hustle-bustle of the souks and the medina.

-One of the most unique sights in Fes were the Chaouwara Tanneries.
+One of the most unique sights in Fes was the Chaouwara Tanneries.
 We visited the tannery and saw the process from a nearby area.
 The balconies from where we saw the tannery provided amazing sights of Fez city too.
 A MUST VISIT!

 In the evening, opt for a traditional hammam and dinner after.
 Traditional hammam is typically a steam bath with cleansing and scrubbing.
-It can include a massage and relaxation time as well.
+It can include massage and relaxation time as well.

 This tradition originated during the time of the Roman Empire and is still in use.
 You can spend up to an hour in a hammam spa.